Edward Renouf (artist): Early life (1906–1941)

 Vincent Renouf died in China from typhoid fever on May 4, 1910, after which his wife brought their three children first to Munich, and then in 1912 to Richmond, New Hampshire (not far from the home of their great-grandfather Rev. Renouf).
 By 1920, the family was living on Abbot Street, Andover, Massachusetts, in a house owned by Vincent Renouf's brother.
 Edward Renouf studied at Phillips Andover Academy, from which he graduated (winning three prizes) on June 13, 1924, and then at Harvard College where he received a Bachelor of Arts degree in 1928.

-By August 1935, when The New York Times announced his impending marriage to Catherine Innes Smith, Renouf was living in New York, working as a writer.
-Catherine Smith was the daughter of Clarence Bishop Smith (1872–1932), an admiralty lawyer, and the granddaughter of Cornelius Bishop Smith (1834–1913), for many years the rector of St. James' Episcopal Church on Madison Avenue.
+By August 1935, when The New York Times announced his impending marriage to Catharine Innes Smith, Renouf was living in New York, working as a writer.
+Catharine Smith was the daughter of Clarence Bishop Smith (1872–1932), an admiralty lawyer, and the granddaughter of Cornelius Bishop Smith (1834–1913), for many years the rector of St. James' Episcopal Church on Madison Avenue.
 An uncle, Lincoln Cromwell, donated Mount Acadia, and land surrounding it, to the National Park Service in 1919.

 The couple wed the following month at Washington, Connecticut, where her New York family kept a second home, and where they would maintain a residence until her death in 1982, and his in 1999.
 They were counted in the 1940 census living in a townhouse at 183 East 83rd Street, Manhattan with two young children.
-Catherine Renouf was a "dance teacher" at a "school" but Edward Renouf had no occupation; since 1936, he had been doing post-graduate study in psychology at Columbia University.
+Catharine Renouf was a "dance teacher" at a "school" but Edward Renouf had no occupation; since 1936, he had been doing post-graduate study in psychology at Columbia University.

 The following year, Renouf left New York for Mexico in order to study drawing and painting with the muralist Carlos Mérida.
 By the summer of 1941, he and his family were living at Calle Aida 2, Villa Obregon, Mexico City.